ctbarna/npmap.js/README.md

 ## Docs

-None available yet, but will eventually live in `API.md`.
+Take a look at [API.md](https://github.com/nationalparkservice/npmap.js/blob/master/API.md).

 ## Examples

 Take a look in the `examples` directory.
-Again, not much there at the moment, but lots of examples coming soon.
+Again, not much there at the moment, but more examples coming soon.

-Each example that is there has two versions: An "api" version and a "bootstrap" version.
-This reflects the different ways NPMap.js can be used:
+Each example has two versions: A `-api` version and a `-bootstrap` version.
+This reflects the two different ways NPMap.js can be used:

-1. If you have control of the web page you are embedding the map into and want to build your map with a traditional API, you should manually include `npmap.js`, along with the required CSS files, in your HTML and then build the map using the API.
+1. Like most "traditional" mapping APIs.
+This works well if you are familiar with JavaScript *and* have access to include JavaScript and CSS files in the web page your map is going to be included in.
+These examples use `npmap.js` directly, and utilize the [API](https://github.com/nationalparkservice/npmap.js/blob/master/API.md) to build the map.
-2. If you want a simplified way of building your map and/or don't have control over the web page you are embedding your map into, you should create a config object and then load `npmap-bootstrap.js` into your web page dynamically.
-The bootstrap script will then take care of loading all the JavaScript and CSS dependencies for you.
+2. Indirectly, through the use of `bootstrap.js`.
+This allows you to configure your map using the `NPMap.config` property.
+This is the better approach for non-technical users and/or those who don't have access to the web page the map is going to be included in.

 [![Build Status](https://travis-ci.org/nationalparkservice/npmap.js.png)](https://travis-ci.org/nationalparkservice/npmap.js)